mah0001/metadata-editor-docs-v2/quick_start_indicator.md

 ## Step 2: Enter metadata

 In the navigation tree, select *Metadata information / Information on metadata* to enter optional elements used to capture information on who documented the indicator and when.
-Enter your name in `Metadata producers` and the date of the day in ISO format (YYYY-MM-DD) in `Production date`.
+Enter your name (as `Metadata producer`) and the `date` of the day in ISO format YYYY-MM-DD.
+This is the date when the metadata, not the indicator, was produced.
 Then click on `SAVE`.

 You can now start entering the metadata related to the indicator itself in the "Indicator description" section.
 In the navigation tree, first select `Title statement` and enter the required `Primary ID`, a unique identifier of your choice, e.g., JD_IND_001 (if you want to publish the indicator in a NADA catalog, make sure that the identifier is not used by another user or for another project).
 Also enter the (optional) `Other identifiers` for the indicator (enter the WDI indicator identifier: SI.POV.DDAY), and the indicator `title`, which is a required element.
 Then click `SAVE`.